Bill Walton: College career

 Beginning in elementary and high school, Walton had loyally followed UCLA's basketball team on the radio.
 He was recruited by many colleges, but quickly accepted UCLA's scholarship offer to play basketball for the Bruins and Coach Wooden.
-Wooden would become a lifetime mentor to Walton.
+Wooden became a lifetime mentor to Walton.

 Said Walton of Coach Wooden: "I was John Wooden's easiest recruit.
 I became his worst nightmare.
 I drove the poor guy to an early grave when he was 99.
 I had three different periods of my life in my relationship with him: (1) when I was a high school student and he was recruiting me; (2) when I played for him when I was 17 to 21; (3) and then 36 years of being his friend.
 I had no idea what we had at UCLA.
 I thought everybody had the same thing: great parents, great schools, great neighborhoods, great colleges, great coaches.
 Then I joined the NBA.
 And I realized immediately that I had just absolutely blown this whole deal with John Wooden.
 And so I spent the rest of my life, first of all, trying to make it up to him; and second of all, no longer [bringing] consternation into his life."

 Walton played for UCLA under Coach Wooden from 1971 to 1974.
 His older brother Bruce played football at UCLA, enrolling a year ahead of Bill.
 Bill Walton led the Bruins to two consecutive 30–0 seasons and the NCAA men's basketball record 88-game winning streak.
-The UCLA streak contributed to a personal winning streak that lasted almost five years, in which Walton's high school, UCLA freshman (freshmen were ineligible for the varsity at that time) and UCLA varsity teams did not lose a game from the middle of his junior year of high school to the middle of his senior year in college.
+The UCLA streak contributed to a personal winning streak of 142 games that lasted almost five years, in which Walton's high school, UCLA freshman (freshmen were ineligible for the varsity at that time) and UCLA varsity teams did not lose a game from the middle of his junior year of high school to the middle of his senior year in college.

-With Walton, UCLA won the NCAA Championship in 1972 over Florida State and again in 1973 with an 87–66 win over Memphis State in which Walton made 21 of 22 field-goal attempts and scored 44 points.

 Freshman season (1970–1971)

 Prior to joining the varsity team, Walton (18.1 ppg, 68.6% field goal accuracy), along with Greg Lee (17.9 ppg) and Keith Wilkes (20.0 ppg), was a member of the 20–0 1970–71 UCLA freshman team.
-Freshmen were prohibited by the NCAA from playing varsity at the time.

-The varsity UCLA team, led by seniors Sidney Wicks, Curtis Rowe, and Steve Patterson defeated Villanova in the 1971 NCAA Championship Game for UCLA's 5th consecutive NCAA title.
+The varsity UCLA team, led by seniors Sidney Wicks, Curtis Rowe, and Steve Patterson defeated Villanova in the 1971 NCAA Championship Game for UCLA's fifth consecutive NCAA title.

 After Walton initially refused to cut his hair as an incoming freshman, Coach Wooden told Walton "we'll miss you."
 Walton then rode his bike to a nearby barber.